 Reference: https://forensicfield.blog/tag/dead-body-decomposition-stages/

-2.1 After the death insects are the firstly present on all openings of the body.
-There are 4 categories of insects are studied as follows:
+2.1 After the death, insects are the first present on all openings of the body.
+There are 4 categories of insects studied as follows:

-Necrophages - In this the insects that first come to feed them from body tissues and they stay for less time like half of day or one day.
-It is very useful for PMI Estimation.
-(GOFF, 2000).
+Necrophages – It gather the insects that come first to feed body tissues and stay for shorter time like half of day or one day.
+They are very useful for PMI Estimation (GOFF, 2000).

 Predators - When more study is done, particularly on the parasites, this class is also turning into a helpful tool for predicting the post-mortem interval.
 Parasites that might consume other species that have previously occupied the body.